 - · Prior to installation, make sure the chassis is suitable for the motherboard. - Prior to installation, do not remove or break motherboard S/N (Serial Number) sticker or warranty sticker provided by your dealer.
-These stickers are required for warranty validation. - Always remove the AC power by unplugging the power cord from the power outlet before installing or removing the motherboard or other hardware components. - When connecting hardware components to the internal connectors on the motherboard, make sure they are connected tightly and securely. - When handling the motherboard, avoid touching any metal leads or connectors. - It is best to wear an electrostatic discharge (ESD) wrist strap when handling electronic components such as a motherboard, CPU or memory.
-If you do not have an ESD wrist strap, keep your hands dry and first touch a metal object to eliminate static electricity. - Prior to installing the motherboard, please have it on top of an antistatic pad or within an electrostatic shielding container. - Before unplugging the power supply cable from the motherboard, make sure the power supply has been turned off. - Before turning on the power, make sure the power supply voltage has been set according to the local voltage standard. - Before using the product, please verify that all cables and power connectors of your hardware components are connected. - To prevent damage to the motherboard, do not allow screws to come in contact with the motherboard circuit or its components. - Make sure there are no leftover screws or metal components placed on the motherboard or within the computer casing. - Do not place the computer system on an uneven surface. - Do not place the computer system in a high-temperature environment. - Turning on the computer power during the installation process can lead to damage to system components as well as physical harm to the user. - If you are uncertain about any installation steps or have a problem related to the use of the product, please consult a certified computer technician.
+These stickers are required for warranty validation. - Always remove the AC power by unplugging the power cord from the power outlet before installing or removing the motherboard or other hardware components. - When connecting hardware components to the internal connectors on the motherboard, make sure they are connected tightly and securely. - · When handling the motherboard, avoid touching any metal leads or connectors. - It is best to wear an electrostatic discharge (ESD) wrist strap when handling electronic components such as a motherboard, CPU or memory.
+If you do not have an ESD wrist strap, keep your hands dry and first touch a metal object to eliminate static electricity. - Prior to installing the motherboard, please have it on top of an antistatic pad or within an electrostatic shielding container. - Before connecting or unplugging the power supply cable from the motherboard, make sure the power supply has been turned off. - Before turning on the power, make sure the power supply voltage has been set according to the local voltage standard. - Before using the product, please verify that all cables and power connectors of your hardware components are connected. - To prevent damage to the motherboard, do not allow screws to come in contact with the motherboard circuit or its components. - Make sure there are no leftover screws or metal components placed on the motherboard or within the computer casing. - · Do not place the computer system on an uneven surface. - Do not place the computer system in a high-temperature or wet environment. - Turning on the computer power during the installation process can lead to damage to system components as well as physical harm to the user. - If you are uncertain about any installation steps or have a problem related to the use of the product, please consult a certified computer technician. - If you use an adapter, extension power cable, or power strip, ensure to consult with its installation and/or grounding instructions.